nepp2/HPL/LOG.md

+# LOG - 04/02/2020

+I was wondering why linking is such a pain in the first place.
+I wondered about swapping over to use orcjit, but it's probably a lot of work.
+I'm really not sure how MCJIT is supported to handle linking.
+Seems like it just doesn't.

 # LOG - 02/02/2020

 There is not a guaranteed partial ordering over all units, because it's possible to have mutually recursive polymorphic functions, which will depend on each other despite being generated into two different units.